astrotime/timenomad_app/collections/_posts/2019-04-05-equinox-solstice-and-universal-consciousness.md

 Symbolically speaking, the equinox is not only a “cosmic conjunction” for the Earth they are also the moments of **maximum alignment between the Earth’s day and night**, the most fundamental dualism we have discussed in [“Day and Night in the Western astrological chart”]({% post_url 2018-10-20-day-and-night-in-astrology %}) story a few months ago.

-Having such moments of alignment opens up a brief time window into the workings of the universal scale that are usually are conspicuous and being obscured by the noise of daily life.
+Having such moments of alignment opens up a brief time window into the workings of the universal scale that are usually conspicuous and being obscured by the noise of daily life.

 One may visualise the astrological year as a continuous sine-like wave ever oscillating between the **moments of maximum and minimum of daytime duration** (solstices), while briefly passing through the **“zero” moments** at the times of equinoxes when day and night have equal length.